immutant/immutant.org/tutorials/installation.md

 requiring you to set `$IMMUTANT_HOME`.
 If `$IMMUTANT_HOME` is set, it will override the `current` link.

-Running it with no arguments will install the latest incremental build:
+Running it with `:latest` will install the latest incremental build:

-     $ lein immutant install
+     $ lein immutant install :latest

-If you want to install a specific incremental build, specify the build number (available from our [builds page][incremental build]):
+If you want to install a specific version (either an incremental build or a release), specify the build number (available from our [builds page][incremental build]) for an incremental build:

      $ lein immutant install 705

+or a version for a release:

+     $ lein immutant install #{latest_release.version}

 You can also have it install to a directory of your choosing.
 In this case, you must always specify a version (if you want the latest incremental build, specify